 Syrian Rue has carved its name into the chronicles of time.
 Michelangelo used Syrian Rue (known also by its Latin name – Peganum harmala).
 Leonardo da Vinci said Syrian Rue is “miracle smart nutrient”.
 In the Middle East it is known as Esfand where its use dates back to pre-Zoroastrian ancient times .
 Most references to Syrian Rue in Persian history involve the use of magick.
 Greeks refer to it as Persaia botane.
 Shakespeare referred to it in his writings, although his personal use of it is unknown.
 Traces have been found in the hair of Egyptian mummified bodies.

-When whole seeds are placed on hot charcoals the seeds explode like popcorn, releasing a fragrant smoke.
-It it very likely that the ancient “Soma Plant” is Syrian Rue by another name for the somatic science that surrounds it.
+When whole seeds are placed on hot charcoals the seeds releasing a fragrant smoke.
+It is very likely that the ancient “Soma Plant” is Syrian Rue by another name for the somatic science that surrounds it.
 Pedanius Dioscorides documented that Syrian Rue not only antidotes snake poisons but all deadly poisons, including poison mushrooms, scorpions, spiders, and mistletoe.
 Syrian Rue is also recommended for fevers with rigors(chills).
 Serapio calls it ‘the ultimate medicine against the evil of poisons’.
 Syrian Rue was used by thieves who robbed the houses of plague victims under the protection of their aromatic repellent.
 It is also known as the “anti-plague” plant.
 After the assignation of his father by poison, Mithridates King of Pontus studied poisons and used Syrian Rue to protect himself.

 In addition to all the ancient documentation about Syrian Rue, more recent scientific observations from research teams around the world (fully referenced below) prove that the fluorescent harmala beta-carboline alkaloid combined with all the other alkaloids in Syrian Rue is arguably magical or contains a synergy of alkaloids which is responsible for the unusual combination of it being antibacterial, antiviral, and antiparasitic, as well as antimutagenic and antigenotoxic.